gyz-ai/PRBEN/README.md

 | DeepSeek-R1                     | 0.2846 | 0.5085 | 0.3143 | 0.2179 | 0.1964    |
 | Qwen-2.5-7B-Instruct-SFT        | 0.2897 | 0.5159 | 0.3190 | 0.2219 | 0.2009    |

-Additionally, we assessed the models’ performance on the entire end-to-end pipeline.
+Additionally, we evaluated the models’ performance on the complete end-to-end pipeline.
+The following presents a subset of our results：

 | Method | BLEU    | ROUGE-L  | PGDC     | PTC      | Faithfulness | Factuality |
 |--------|---------|----------|----------|----------|--------------|------------|